Atom-Saleb-Tech/expert-funicular/readme.txt

 === Licensing: ===

-Reggie! is released under the GNU General Public License v2.
+Zee is released under the Mit License v2.
 See the license file in the distribution for information.